ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="DP_Strings"></a>
 ### DP on Strings
 The general problem statement shared is given two or one string return some result.
-The result can be to find some subsequencesubstring according to a condition or find the count of certain possible subsequences/substrings.
+The result can be to find some subsequence or substring according to a condition or find the count of certain possible subsequences/substrings.

 The common pattern followed for two string questions is:
 ```java